taliajmallo/rpgs/campaigns/Sins/Namah/charsheet.md

 You gain Shield Focus (AC granted by shields increased by 1) as a bonus feat, and your cavalier levels count as fighter levels for the purpose of qualifying for any feats that list Shield Focus as a prerequisite.
+### Aid Allies
+Your Aid Another grants +3 instead of +2.
+This increases at 8th level and every 6 thereafter.
+### Lion's Call
+As a standard action, you can give a rallying speech.
+Allies within 60' gain a +6 (CHA Mod) competence bonus on saves versus fear and a +1 competence bonus on attack rolls.
+This lasts 2 (Cav level) rounds.
+If an affected ally is already suffering from a spell or effect that causes frightened or panicked, the ally can make a new saving throw immediately.

 ## Possessed Maiden Features (Possessed Maiden Medium)
 ### Indoctrination
-You may make a Will save, DC 10 (10 + 1/2 class level), as a full-round action to channel a spirit.
+You may make a Will save, DC 11 (10 + 1/2 class level), as a full-round action to channel a spirit.
 Failure leaves you shaken for a minute.
 If exposed to mortal danger, you must make a Will save to avoid channeling a spirit.
 You can end this effect early with another will save.